yrahul3910/raise/README.md

 ## Install

 ```
-pip3 install raise-utils
+pip3 install raise_utils
 ```

 ## Python Support

 Only Python 3 is supported, Python 2 is not.
-Because TensorFlow and sklearn do not yet support Python 3.9, this is not yet compatible with Python 3.9; please use an older version until then.

 ## Documentation

 Read our docs [here](https://github.com/yrahul3910/raise/tree/master/docs).
+You can find examples [in our examples directory](https://github.com/yrahul3910/raise/tree/master/raise_utils/examples).